Creating Graphs

 Label Control Type Description

-Graph to File Button The action button that causes the Excel data to be graphed by Graphviz and then written to a file.
+Publish Button The action button that causes the Excel data to be graphed by Graphviz and then written to a file.

 Get Directory Button Brings up the Directory Selection dialog and stores/displays the directory where the files should be written to.
 Once a directory is selected the directory path replaces the "Get Directory" button label.